blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 				/*
 				Set counter; if counter hits 3, the user's session must be terminated.
-				After 3 session terminations the user acount should be blocked Since the high threat level there will be imediate session termination */
+				After 3 session terminations the user account should be blocked since the high threat level can lead to immediate session termination.
+				*/
 				$log -> setCounter(3);